How we set your rent and service charges

 What is my rent spent on?

-Rent pays for services and work that ensures compliance with building safety needs, day-to-day repairs and longer-term maintenance such as replacement kitchen and window programmes and work to improve the energy efficiency of homes.
-For 2021/22, the average spend per social housing property was £877 for reactive repairs and £812 for major repairs.
-This doesn’t mean every home had this amount but is an average across all homes.
+Rent pays for services and work that ensures compliance with building safety needs, day-to-day repairs and longer-term maintenance such as replacement kitchen and window programmes and work to improve the energy efficiency of home

 Doesn’t Welsh Government set rents for housing associations?